frankvalentine/OneLife/README.md

 This mod adds proximity to adult males as a scalar for birth probability.
-This means that being near an adult male makes you more likely to have a baby and being far away from adult males means you are less likely It also adds Adam, who spawns next to an Eve so that she is not disadvantaged by being far away from men.
-Every Eve will have one Adam.
+This means that being near an adult male makes you more likely to have a baby and being far away from adult males means you are less likely It also adds Adam, who spawns first before Eve so that they are not disadvantaged by being far away from partners.
+Every Adam will have one Eve.

 It also refactors the lineage system to track father and mother relationship separately.
 If another player is related to the current player through both their mother and their father,